The future demands more inclusive cities.

 That means designing technological innovations that power our cities – from 5G to AI to digital identity – in a way that meets all residents’ needs, regardless of socioeconomic class.

 People are at the heart of every city, and any solution created should be made with the citizen at the center.
 If we leverage the superpower of collaboration, we can collectively ensure that no person is left behind.
-While the global pandemic is a unique moment, it’s not the first challenge most cities have faced.
+While the global pandemic has been a unique moment, it’s not the first challenge most cities have faced.
 Cities always seem to find ways to come through these moments better and stronger.
 We’re eager to reimagine what’s possible.

 Residents of Santiago de los Caballeros in the Dominican Republic helped create the first maps — paper and digital — to make the city’s informal transportation system more reliable and safer for everyone.